 Fences, walls and other site obscuring installations or features are allowed on the property line.
-However, the burden shall rest upon the property owner to demonstrate to the satisfaction of PCD the lot line loc ations (by a survey or other means).
+However, the burden shall rest upon the property owner to demonstrate to the satisfaction of PCD the lot line loc ations

+(by a survey or other means).

-Maximum fence heights are as follows:
+Maximum fence heights are as follows:When abutting a public street right-of-

-- When abutting a public street right-ofway, whether opened or unopened - A solid fence shall not exceed four (4) feet in height. - Any portion between 4 and 6 feet in height shall be no less than 50% open (when viewed perpendicular to the property line). - Any portion between 6 and 8 feet in height shall be no less than 90% open
+- way, whether opened or unopened

+A solid fance shall not exceed four (4) fee - A solid fence shall not exceed four (4) feet in height. - Any portion between 4 and 6 feet in height shall be no less than 50% open (when viewed perpendicular to the property line). - Any portion between 6 and 8 feet in height shall be no less than 90% open